awsdocs/aws-doc-sdk-examples/python/example_code/devicefarm/device_testing/README.md

-# CI Runner example for Device Farm
+# CI Runner example for AWS Device Farm

 ## Purpose
-This example covers a common use case of Device Farm: uploading a compiled Android (or iOS) application and test package to Device Farm, starting a test, waiting for pass/fail, and reporting those results.
+This example covers a common use case of AWS Device Farm: uploading a compiled Android (or iOS) application and test package to Device Farm, starting a test, waiting for pass/fail, and reporting those results.

 ## ⚠️ Important